 Passerculus sandwichenesis princeps (subspecies) OR Emerizidae (family)

-Concept 3: Southwestern Ontario OR London OR Ontario or Canada or Canadian or North America(n)
+Concept 3: Southwestern Ontario OR London OR Ontario OR Canada or Canadian OR North America(n)

-Narrowing your results
+Refining your results

 Getting the Full-Text